-- Initially the sleeve was planned as the first stage of a two-stage procedure, but is now performed as a single procedure - Short-term studies show that the sleeve gastrectomy may be as effective as the RXY bypass in terms of weight loss and improvement or remission of diabetes
+- Initially the sleeve was planned as the first stage of a two-stage procedure, but is now performed as a single procedure - Laparoscopic Sleeve Gastrectomy is often called the "sleeve."
+It is performed by removing approximately 80% of the stomach.
+The remaining stomach is a tubular pouch that resembles a banana. - Short-term studies show that the sleeve gastrectomy may be as effective as the gastric bypass in terms of weight loss and improvement or remission of diabetes